yasaswini-dev/yasaswini-dev/README.md

 - 🤖 **Robotics Simulation**: Experimenting with Gazebo and RViz to simulate robotic movements and environments.
 - 💡 **Python Integration in ROS**: Building simple ROS packages using Python to control robot behaviors.

-### 🚀 Goals for 2025
-- 💡 Build expertise in Robot Operating System (ROS).
-- 🔬 Contribute to open-source projects in robotics and AI.

   ### ✨ Fun Facts
 - 🧠 I worked on humanoid robot NAO for my Master's thesis.
 - 📚 A lifelong learner, currently diving into data science and AI.
-- 🎨 I also do sketch and pain sometimes—keeping the balance in tech and art!
+- 🎨 I also do sketch and paint sometimes—keeping the balance in tech and art!

 ### 🔗 Connect With Me
 - 🌐 [LinkedIn](https://www.linkedin.com/in/yasaswini-koratamaddi/)
-- 📧 Email: yasaswinikoratamaddi@gmail.com
+- 📧 Email: yasaswini.koratamaddi96@gmail.com